-OPTION 1: Districts of Choice (EC §§48300 through 48315): The law allows, but does not require, each school district to become a "district of choice" - that is, a district that accepts transfer students from outside the district under the terms of the referenced Education Code sections.
-If the school board of a district decides to become a "district of choice," it must determine the number of students it is willing to accept in this category each year and make sure that the students are selected through a "random and unbiased" process, which generally means a lottery process.
-If the district chooses not to become a "district of choice," a parent may not request a transfer under these provisions.
+OPTION 1: Districts of Choice (EC §§48300 through 48317): The law allows, but does not require, each school district to become a "district of choice"-that is, a district that accepts transfer students from outside the district under the terms of the referenced Education Code sections.
+The school board of a district that decides to become a "district of choice" must determine the number of students it is willing to accept in this category each year and make sure that the students are selected through an "unbiased process," which prohibits student enrollment and district communications about enrollment based upon actual or perceived academic or athletic performance, physical condition, proficiency in English, any other personal characteristic as specified in Education Code section 200, and family income (except for purposes of determining attendance priority for students eligible for free or reduced-price meals).
+If the number of transfer applications exceeds the number of students the school board elects to accept, transfer approval must be determined by a random public drawing held at a regular board meeting.
 Other provisions of the "district of choice" option include: